 Your online presence is more important than ever, with your new and existing customers looking online at your restaurant before ever even visiting.

 To engage with your digitally minded customers, keep your website and menu up to date, and most importantly, mobile friendly.
 Prioritize managing your presence on major review sites, such as Yelp and Google, because these listings are created whether or not you update them.
 In addition, consider a strategy for responding to reviews in a polite, professional manner to stay proactive with your online reputation.
 Finally, with more customers relying on social media for discovery, maintaining a proactive social media presence can help you connect with new guests and engage with current regulars.

 Adopt a Customer Loyalty Program to Incentivize Repeat Customers

 A loyalty program can be valuable to create a deeper connection with your customers.
 Such a program can reward your regular customers through points or discounts, increasing sales volume and visits to your restaurant.
 A customer loyalty program can also help you track and understand essential data about your customers, helping drive menu item changes and informed business adjustments.

 Understanding what is the average profit margin for a restaurant requires you to track essential metrics about your restaurant’s costs and sales.
 Insight into your profit margin not only ensures your business is healthy day to day, but also sets up your restaurant for long-term success.

-If you would like to track your restaurant profit margin using tools like inventory management or smart scheduling, consider a comprehensive, restaurant-specific management solution.
-Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that’s fully integrated with your point-of-sale system, as well as to your food and beverage vendors, payroll vendor, and bank.
-For information on how modern restaurant accounting can impact your profit margin, download The Essential Guide to Modern Accounting for Restaurants.
+If you would like to track your restaurant profit margin using tools like inventory management or smart scheduling, consider an all-in-one restaurant management system, now with the new Smart Ops Release.
+Restaurant365 incorporates restaurant accounting software, restaurant operations software, inventory management software, payroll + HR software, and scheduling software into a cloud-based platform that’s fully integrated with your POS system, as well as to your food and beverage vendors, and bank.